BEF Carbon Credit Portfolio

 Building a more sustainable future through the circular economy approach to the lifecycle management of refrigerant gases

 Refrigerants have transformed our society by providing ways to store and preserve food, medicine and other vital products.
 However, HFCs (hydrofluorocarbons) are some of the most potent greenhouse gases on the planet – hundreds of times more powerful than carbon dioxide.
-The recovery of these HFC’s reduces the production and release of virgin HFC’s into the atmosphere and the greenhouse gas reductions are permanent.
+The recovery and reuse of these HFC’s reduces the production of and release of virgin refrigerant gases into the atmosphere.
+And, the greenhouse gas reductions are permanent.

 ACR